Klein tunneling in graphene: optics with massless electrons: Klein tunneling in one-dimension

 \section{Klein tunneling in one-dimension}

 As an illustration of the importance of pseudo-spin conservation, we consider Klein tunneling in 1D and study two toy-model hamiltonians.
 First consider the following massless Dirac hamiltonian -- which we call the ``1D monolayer'': \beq \hat{H}_m=k_x \hat{\sigma}_x +V(x)\hat{1} \eeq with $\hbar v_F\equiv 1$ where $v_F$ is the Fermi velocity.
-The pseudo-spin is conserved as $[\hat{\sigma}_x,\hat{H}_m]=0$, and thus also the velocity operator $\hat{v}_x=-i[x,\hat{H}_m]=\hat{\sigma}_x$ is a conserved quantity \footnote{Among Dirac equations, the 1D case is peculiar in that it features no zitterbewegung.}.
+The pseudo-spin is conserved as $[\hat{\sigma}_x,\hat{H}_m]=0$, and thus also the velocity operator $\hat{v}_x=-i[x,\hat{H}_m]=\hat{\sigma}_x$ is a conserved quantity \footnote{Among Dirac equations, this is peculiar to the 1D case, that features no zitterbewegung.}.
 If the electron is initially in a velocity eigenstate (say such that $v_x=+1$), then $\langle \hat{v}_x(t)\rangle=+1$ at any $t>0$.
 Therefore the motion of the electron in the presence of the potential is exactly the same as in its absence (the motion is not even delayed).
 This is a strong consequence of the absence of backscattering.

 To understand the physical meaning of the pseudo-spin, we consider the case when the potential is absent.
 An eigenstate of the hamiltonian is: \beq \psi_{k_x,\sigma_x}(x)=\frac{1}{\sqrt{2}}\displaystyle \binom{1}{\sigma_x}e^{i\sigma_x k_x x} \eeq where $k_x$ is the momentum, $E_\textrm{kin}=\textrm{sign}(E_\textrm{kin})|k_x|$ is the energy and $\sigma_x=\pm 1$ is the eigenvalue of the pseudo-spin $\hat{\sigma}_x$.
 The latter can also be written as $\sigma_x=\textrm{sign}(k_x)\textrm{sign}(E_\textrm{kin})$ or $\sigma_x=E_\textrm{kin}/k_x$ and is therefore the direction of motion (+1 for right movers and -1 for left movers).
 If an electron is initially a right mover, it will remain so even if it encounters regions of arbitrary non-zero potential.